Light770/Light770/README.md

 I'm Elie Annestay and here's a few things about me:

 - 🔭 I’m currently working on a css library between bootstrap and neumorphism called Neostrap, my current progress on it is accessible on my Neostrap repo.
-Modifying my ender 3v2 to use a syringe with some custom parts, the first version should be up on a repo/thingiverse in march 2021.
+Modifying my ender 3v2 to use a syringe with some custom parts that will be available someday.
+Also working on a Linear regression librairy in C.

-- 🌱 I’m currently learning CSS and Javascript, after that I will getback to React/React Native, I will also learn more about C and hopefully create good projects with it. (will probably need some php under my belt sooner or later).
-On other topics, I'm learning about bioplastics and experimenting with chitosan and Polylactic Acid.
+- 🌱 I’m currently learning Javascript, after that I will getback to React/React Native.
+I will also learn more about C and hopefully finish my linear regression librairy.
+On other topics, I'm learning about bioplastics and will get back to experimenting with chitosan and Polylactic Acid.

 - 👯 I’m looking to collaborate on a language learning app using react native.